-Time of Use (TOU) tariff is also available to large consumers.
-To qualify for TOU charges consumers are required to have a capacity requirement greater than 201kVA and TOU metering.
+Currently a Time of Use (TOU) tariff is available only to large consumers that have a capacity requirement greater than 201kVA and TOU metering.
 These connections tend to have high load factors and have less opportunity to vary load during production hours.
 As such TOU consumers prefer a higher level of fixed charging which consequently results in reduced peak demand signalling.
 This reduces the sensitivity of total charges to variation in consumption, which is predominantly outside of peak times, and reflects the decision to recover the majority of non-domestic costs through fixed charges.
 Some peak signalling is retained in the variable charges to encourage demand side management.
 It follows that, non-domestic consumer group variable prices decrease as the capacity of the consumer group increases.